 The COPS Office defines community policing as a philosophy that promotes organizational strategies, which support the systematic use of partnerships and problem-solving techniques, to proactively address the immediate conditions that give rise to public safety issues such as crime, social disorder, and fear of crime.
-CHP grants must be used to initiate or enhance community policing activities.
-All newly hired, additional or rehired officers (or an equal number of redeployed veteran officers) funded under CHP must engage in community policing activities.
+TRGP grants must be used to initiate or enhance community policing activities.
+All newly hired, additional, or rehired officers (or an equal number of redeployed veteran officers) funded under TRGP-Hiring must engage in community policing activities.

-The CHP program is designed to assist agencies in creating and preserving sworn officer jobs and to increase their community policing capacity and crime prevention efforts.
-This is achieved through problem-solving, community policing partnerships and organizational transformation.
+COPS grants are designed to increase community policing capacity and crime prevention efforts.
+This is achieved through problem-solving tactics and community policing partnerships.
 It enhances police professionalism by providing officers with the skills and motivation to act in innovative ways to solve community crime-related problems.
-Your organization may be monitored or audited to ensure that it is initiating or enhancing community policing in accordance with your proposed plan as outlined in Section VI (B) of your CHP application.
-The COPS Office may also use this information to understand the needs of the field, and potentially provide for training, technical assistance, problem solving and community policing implementation tools.
+Your organization may be monitored or audited to ensure that it is initiating or enhancing community policing in accordance with your proposed plan.
+The COPS Office may also use this information to understand the needs of the field, and potentially provide for training, technical assistance, problem solving, and community policing implementation tools.

-Community policing activities to be implemented or enhanced by your agency were identified in your CHP grant application in Section VI (B).
-Your CHP annual progress reports will collect information related to the implementation of and progress towards those community policing activities.
-Your community policing needs may change during the life of your CHP grant, and minor changes to this plan may be made without prior approval of the COPS Office.
+Community policing activities to be implemented or enhanced by your agency were identified in your grant application.
+Your community policing needs may change during the life of your grant, and minor changes to this plan may be made without prior approval of the COPS Office.
 If your agency's community policing plan changes significantly, however, you must submit those changes in writing to the COPS Office for approval.
-Changes are "significant" if they deviate from the specific crime problem(s) originally identified and approved in the original community policing plan submitted with your application.
+Changes are "significant" if they deviate from the range of possible community policing activities identified and approved in the original community policing plan submitted with your application.